heikipoika/grc-ook/README.md

 * Threshold.
 It may be adjusted manually to fit the antenna and the current noise floor level.
 The Rx and Tx attenuation may also be adjusted for the required transmission range.

+## Intended use

+Sniff short distance radio tranmission of simple devices such as thermometers and switches etc, and mimic their behaviour.

-The current design listens to its own transmissions (unless the antenna setup provides enough isolation).
-For a full duplex comms link, the Rx Tx frequencies may be separeted, but for a half duplex link a Rx/Tx switch may be added.
+Set up a comms link between two devices.
+The current design will listen to its own transmissions (unless the antenna setup provides enough isolation).
+A simple Rx/Tx switch may be added to the flowchart (half duplex link).
+For a full duplex link, the Rx Tx frequencies may be separeted.

-Disclaimer:
+## Disclaimer

 Do not active Tx unless you know what you are doing and have the required permits etc.